Mateusz-Kozlowski/Small-Neural-Net-Visualization/README.md

 On my laptop approximately 60 frames per second are shown on the screen and the program analyzes a couple of hundreds images per seconds.

 The biggest class is NeuralNet class.
-It can be constructed in 2 different ways:
+Its objects can be constructed in 2 different ways:
 ```cpp
 public:
 	NeuralNet(